janis-commerce/api-test/README.md

 - **session** *object || boolean*
 An object with the API session, or `true` to set a default session.
 If it's falsy, it won't inject the session.
 For session details see [@janiscommerce/api-session](https://www.npmjs.com/package/@janiscommerce/api-session)

+- **client** *object*
+An object with the client that the session would fetch from BM in `client` getter.
+It it's not set, a default client is used.
+For session getters details see [@janiscommerce/api-session](https://www.npmjs.com/package/@janiscommerce/api-session)

 - **request** *object*
 An object with the request data.
 This field is